Date Updated: 03/13/2026

 Risk factors

-Factors that increase your risk of a kidney infection include:
+Things that increase the risk of a kidney infection include:

 • Having damage to nerves around the bladder.
-Nerve or spinal cord damage can block the sensations of a bladder infection so that you're unaware when it's advancing to a kidney infection.
+Nerve or spinal cord damage can block the feeling of a bladder infection.
+That can make it hard to know when an infection travels to a kidney.

 • Having a condition that causes urine to flow the wrong way.
-In vesicoureteral reflux, small amounts of urine flow from your bladder back up into your ureters and kidneys.
-People with this condition are at higher risk of kidney infection during childhood and adulthood.
+In vesicoureteral reflux, small amounts of urine flow from the bladder back into the tubes that connect the bladder and kidneys.
+People with this condition are at higher risk of kidney infections when they're kids.
+And they are at higher risk as adults.

 Complications

-If left untreated, a kidney infection can lead to potentially serious complications, such as:
+If not treated, a kidney infection may lead to serious complications.
+These include:

 • Kidney scarring.
 This can lead to chronic kidney disease, high blood pressure and kidney failure.